xAirx/ReactNative-RestaurantAppProject/README.md

        Once the image is picked, it must be processed through the ImageManipulator to obtain a resized PNG version of the image as we did in the exercise.

-   In this task will insert a new Calendar event into the default calendar on the mobile device for the table reservation.  will use the Calendar API from Expo SDK for this.  will implement this in the ReservationComponent.js file.
+In this task I will insert a new Calendar event into the default calendar on the mobile device for the table reservation.  will use the Calendar API from Expo SDK for this.  will implement this in the ReservationComponent.js file.

        When the user submits the reservation form,  will obtain the details of the reservation in the handleReservation() function.
        Implement a new function named obtainCalendarPermission() that will ask for permission to access the calendar on the device.
 The corresponding permission is Permission.CALENDAR.
        Implement another function named addReservationToCalendar() that receives the date information as a parameter.
 This function is invoked from the handleReservation() function.

       should use the createEventAsync() function from the Calendar API to insert the event into the default calendar (Calendar.DEFAULT).
 This function takes a title, the start and end time, timezone and location as the parameters.
        Use 'Con Fusion Table Reservation' as the title of the inserted event

        To specify the start Date and end Date,  can convert the Date ISO string into a Date object by using new Date(Date.parse(date)).
 Furthermore, the Date.parse() gives  the date value in milliseconds.  can set up the end time by adding 2 hours (2*60*60*1000) to the milliseconds and use it to generate the Date object corresponding to the end time of the event.

        For time zone use 'Asia/Hong_Kong', and the location as '121, Clear Water Bay Road, Clear Water Bay, Kowloon, Hong Kong'

        The LoginComponent.js is updated to implement the getImageFromGallery() function that uses the ImagePicker API to enable the fetching of the image from the photo library.

        The LoginComponent.js file is updated to include a button named Gallery that will initiate the procedure to enable the user to select a picture from the photo gallery.